ART OF ENGLAND

 IN THE PIPELINE

 I am currently working on a new novel set in the early years of the twentieth century.
 The main character is a composite of real people of the time and real events.
-The novel is scheduled for completion by the end of 2020.
+The novel is scheduled for completion by Easter 2022.

-A third novel is also being planned, unrelated to my first and second novels and scheduled for completion in Summer 2021.
+A fourth novel is also being planned, unrelated to my other novels and scheduled for completion in Summer 2023.

 Work has started on a new book on paintings.
 (September 2018).
 This book is likely to take several years to complete, allowing for several years of research thus far to be used and new research!